adoyle-h/quartz-deploy/README.md

 ### wrangler.toml

 It is required.
-The wrangler.toml file used by wrangler command for cloudflare page.
+The "wrangler.toml" file used by wrangler command for cloudflare page.

 ```toml
 name = "cloudflare-page-name"